 And that’s the end of day 1 of your Sun Moon Lake tour.
 Return the bike the same day or keep it until the next morning.

-Things to do in Sun Moon Lake Day 2: Ferry boats & Ropeway
+Things to do in Sun Moon Lake on Day 2: Ferry boats & Ropeway

 Day 2 of the Sun Moon Lake itinerary is all about ferry boats and ropeway.
 Get up early and get a day pass for the ferry boats.
 The first boat leaves at 9:00 am at Shuishe Pier.
 And the last boat returns back to Shuishe Pier at 5:40 pm.
-Follow the purple pins on the map and see all the attractions’ locations.
+Follow the purple pins on the map and see the location of all the attractions mentioned below.

 1. Take a ferry boat from Shuishe Pier to Xuanguang Pier